rpm-software-management/dnf/doc/conf_ref.rst

 ``keepcache``
     boolean

     Keep downloaded packages in the cache.
+If set to False and packages have not been installed they will still persist until next successful transaction.
 The default is False.

 .. _metadata_timer_sync-label: